halljc76/MarkovPitcherAnalysis/ProjectPaper.md

 This report attempts to introduce to the UNC Baseball Analytics Team a method employed in similar research to a scenario regarding pitcher performance.
-Principally, the following document attempts to offer insight into the tendencies of pitcher-catcher relations as it relates to what type of pitch is signaled/thrown, and when.
+Principally, the following document attempts to offer insight into the tendencies of pitcher-catcher relations as they relate to what type of pitch is signaled/thrown, and when.

 ### Acknowledgement of Published Literature